zavtraleto/react-projetct-docs/README.md

 labels and all presentational components goes here.

 ### `features/`
 Feature components can store state.
-Containers are built mostly from the composition of presentational components with some styles to layout them together.
+Features are built mostly from the composition of presentational components with some styles to layout them together.
 They can dispatch Redux actions when applicable